The College of Computing is pleased to announce the hiring of six new faculty members. They will all start at Michigan Tech this fall.

 Ashraf Saleem, Applied Computing, will teach MERET courses.
 Saleem comes to Michigan Tech from Sultan Qaboos University, Oman.
 He received his Ph.D. at DeMontfort University, UK.

-Leo Ureel III, Computer Science and Cognitive Learning Sciences, will teach computing education courses.
+Leo Ureel, Computer Science and Cognitive Learning Sciences, will teach computing education courses.
 Ureel’s research focuses on a constructionist approach to introductory computer science that leverages code critiquers to motivate students to learn computer programming.
 Ureel completed his Ph.D. at Michigan Tech this spring.

 Brian Yuan, Applied Computing and Computer Science, will teach cybersecurity courses.
 His research interests span the fields of deep learning, machine learning, security and privacy, and cloud computing.
 He received his Ph.D. from University of Florida.